hkmztrk/LigandCentricNetworks/README.md

 Program.cs /*main*/

 We also include a jar file to run the application from command line.
+Java 1.8+ is required to run the application.

        java -jar ligandCentNetwork.jar "yourinputfile.txt"